jpamirul/Project_1/README.txt

 # Project_1
-Coding revision to brush up on mern however event was unsuccessful
+Coding revision and practice to brush up on mern however event was unsuccessful
 # Cause
 MUI makeStyle() has been deprecated
 ref: https://mui.com/system/styles/basics/